Landvision Ecology have a dedicated team of ecologists. We can therefore offer you a wide range of ecology surveys and reports.

 Phase 2 Surveys provide important information which leads to in depth knowledge of the ecological value of parts of a site.
-Importantly, such information is used when considering the mitigation strategy and for a proposed development.
+Importantly, such information is used when considering the mitigation strategy and enhancements to add biodiversity to offset the effects of a proposed development.

 Landvision’s experience in planning mitigation enables us to undertake measures that are tailored to individual client requirements, site and landscape.
 We have learned that each project requires an individual approach so that where possible protected species and endangered wildlife can be preserved with minimal disruption and cost, this is preferable for client and biodiversity.

 For other ecological information please see our pages on biodiversity action plans, conservation strategy and environmental audits for sites.